James Vincent Casey: Auxiliary Bishop and Bishop of Lincoln

-On April 5, 1957, Casey was appointed as an auxiliary bishop of the Diocese of Lincoln and Titular Bishop of Citium by Pope Pius XII.
-He receives his episcopal consecration on April 24, 1957, from Archbishop Amleto Cicognani, with Archbishop Leo Binz and Bishop Loras Lane serving as co-consecrators.
+On April 5, 1957, Casey was appointed as an auxiliary bishop of Lincoln and titular bishop of Citium by Pope Pius XII.
+He received his episcopal consecration at Saint Raphael's Cathedral in Dubuque on April 24, 1957, from Archbishop Amleto Cicognani, with Archbishop Leo Binz and Bishop Loras Lane serving as co-consecrators.

-Following the death of Bishop Louis Kucera in May 1957, Casey was named the sixth bishop of Lincoln on June 14, 1957.
-During his nine-year-long tenure, he established a chancery building, a school for special needs children, a retreat house, several high schools and grade schools, and a Newman Center.
-His most prominent accomplishment was the erection of the Cathedral of the Risen Christ in Lincoln; he broke ground for the new cathedral in June 1963 and later dedicated it in August 1965.
+Following the death of Bishop Louis Kucera in May 1957, Casey was named the sixth bishop of Lincoln by Pius XII on June 14, 1957.
+During his nine-year-long tenure, Kucera established a chancery building, a school for special needs children, a retreat house, several high schools and grade schools, and a Newman Center.

+Casey's most prominent accomplishment was the erection of the Cathedral of the Risen Christ in Lincoln; he broke ground for the new cathedral in June 1963 and later dedicated it in August 1965.
 The Southern Nebraska Register declared that Casey "accomplished more for the Diocese of Lincoln in 10 years than any other comparable period in our history."
 Between 1962 and 1965, he attended all four sessions of the Second Vatican Council in Rome, which he described as "a revolution."

 Archbishop of Denver

-On February 18, 1967, Casey was appointed the second archbishop of the Archdiocese of Denver by Pope Paul VI.
+On February 18, 1967, Casey was appointed the second archbishop of Denver by Pope Paul VI.
 Soon after arriving in Denver, he earmarked $1 million in archdiocesan funds on efforts to help the poor.
-Among these efforts was the Samaritan House Homeless Shelter.
-He created the archdiocesan Office of Hispanic Concerns in 1968, later raising it to the vicariate level in 1981.
+Among these efforts was the Samaritan House Homeless Shelter in Denver.; He created the archdiocesan Office of Hispanic Concerns in 1968, later raising it to the vicariate level in 1981.

-An opponent of American participation in the Vietnam War, Casey encouraged President Richard Nixon to "set a definite date for the withdrawal of our American military personnel from Vietnam at the earliest possible moment."
-In 1972 ,he moved out of the episcopal mansion in Cheesman Park and into a penthouse at the Park Lane Apartments in Washington Park.
+An opponent of American participation in the Vietnam War, Casey encouraged US President Richard Nixon to "set a definite date for the withdrawal of our American military personnel from Vietnam at the earliest possible moment."
+In 1972, Casey moved out of the episcopal mansion in Cheesman Park in Denver and into a penthouse at the Park Lane Apartments in Washington Park.
 He gave greater power to laity and nuns, and was forced to close or consolidate several Catholic schools.
 He joined the Colorado Council of Churches, and allowed Catholics to participate in the crusades of the evangelist Billy Graham.
 During his 19-year-long tenure, Casey dedicated a total of twenty-four parishes.
 He also increased the number of priests from 327 to 356, and the number of Catholics from 261,844 to 330,270.